 Each season has its own culinary pleasures and treasures, but most Japanese would agree that autumn offers the greatest variety of foodstuffs.
 The phrase aki no mikaku "autumnal delicacies" includes a wide range of dishes made from fall foods, some cultivated, others foraged.
-One of my personal fall favorites is kinoko gohan, a pilaf-like dish infused with a rich, woodsy broth produced by briefly braising mushrooms that are later tossed in with the cooked rice.
-I like to balance the scent of the forest with the bracing aroma of the seashore by garnishing my rice with a green sea herb called ao nori (a highly similar aosa nori is often packaged as such - either, or a combination of both, is fine).
+One of my personal fall favorites is kinoko gohan, a pilaf-like dish infused with a rich, woodsy flavor from broth produced by briefly braising mushrooms that are later tossed in with the cooked rice.
+This style of cooking is called takikomi.